Who: EnvEast DTP

 Dead Oily Fish

-Ryan Gilchrist, University of East Anglia (research)
+Leaders: Katie Thomas, MADE Agency (creative); Ryan Gilchrist, University of East Anglia (research)

 Pizza Powered Poster Posse

-Rachel Cooke, University of East Anglia (research)
+Leaders: Alice Cutting, MADE Agency (creative); Rachel Cooke, University of East Anglia (research)

 This team’s graphic was about the role of sport and fitness on people’s health.
 Tackling the issues head on, the team broke down the research into manageable, colour-coded blocks.
 These were accompanied by minimalist illustrations of people and “bubble” style text boxes.
 The final product was an eye-catching exploration of problems which affect many people.

-Dimitrios Pappas, University of East Anglia (research)
+Leaders: Kazz Morohashi, artist (creative); Dimitrios Pappas, University of East Anglia (research)

-Leader: Mark Salisbury, Solid Block (creative)
+Leaders: Mark Salisbury, Solid Block (creative); Aife Hopkins-Doyle (research)